You must hold at least a Certificate III level education and care qualification prior to commencing as a Family Day Care Educator.

 Working with Children Check

-All adult residents must hold a Working With Children Check clearance.
+All educators and adult residents (18 years or over) must hold a current Working With Children Check clearance at all times.

 Appropriate clearances form part of determining if a person is 'fit and proper' to be in the company of children.

-Family Day Care Educators require a 'Paid Worker' check.
+Family Day Care Educators require a 'Paid Worker' (Employee) check.
 Adult residents need a 'Volunteer' check.
 Both checks are the same, however there is a fee for the 'Paid Worker' check, and the 'Volunteer' check is free.
-WWCC clearances are valid for 5 years, and must be renewed before their expiry.
+WWCC clearances are valid for 5 years and must be renewed before the expiry.

 WWCC clearances are required for all residents, even if they may have no or limited contact with the children.

-We may also ask for a WWCC clearance for any adult who visits or stays regularly, or who stays for 3 weeks or more.
+We may also ask for a WWCC clearance for any adult who visits or stays on a regular or frequent basis or for a period of 3 weeks or more.
+(Regulation 10 - Child Protection (Working With Children) Act 2012)

 Apply for your check